ICTU/quality-time/components/server/README.md

 The `parameters` describe the parameters that need to be entered by the user to configure the source.
 Each parameter has a `name` used as label in the user interface.
 The `type` specifies the type of the parameter and the widget used to get user input.
 Possible values are `string`, `password`, `integer`, and `multiple_choice`; in which case the possible `values` need to be specified.
 A `default_value` can also be given.
 Finally, for each parameter, a list of `metrics` must be given for which the parameter is applicable.
 This is needed because not every metric needs the same parameters.

 The `units` object contains a list of columns to be used to display the units of the metric.
-Each columns consists of a `name`, which is used as column header, and a `key`, used to get the data from the database.
+Each column consists of a `name`, which is used as column header, and a `key`, used to get the data from the database.
 The key `url` can be used to specify which field contains the url to be used in the column.
 In theory, each column can link to a different url this way.
+To specify the type of the column, use the `type` key.
+If no type is specified, `string` is assumed and no special formatting is applied.
+The only other type supported at the moment is `datetime`.
+The column should be an ISO-formatted date string and `Date.toLocaleString()` is used to format the date and time.

 ## Subjects